ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 to be extinguished in the origin network and be created (generated) at the destination network.

- * Data transfer: This refers to the transfer of data only under authorization, in such a way that the data can be verified by a third party.
+ * Data sharing: This refers to the sharing of data only under authorization, in such a way that the data can be verified by a third party.
-The data transfer mode addresses the use-cases where the state update in one network or system depends on the existence of state information recorded in a different network or system.
+The data sharing mode addresses the use-cases where the state update in one network or system depends on the existence of state information recorded in a different network or system.